prasannax1/starships/README.md

 ![Saucer](images/mother/saucer.png)

-Atlas D class mobile starbase
+Atlas D class starbase

 ##### Stats
+  - Length: 750m
+  - Width: 750m
+  - Height: 100m
+  - Decks: 30
+  - Crew Capacity: 10000
+  - Warp Speed: NA

 ##### Description

-The D Class is built like a super Galaxy-class, with an extremely large saucer (bigger than a whole Galaxy class ship) which more or less contains a small city inside it.
+The D Class is nothing less than a complete starbase, with administrative areas, living areas, commercial enterprises and hangars for shuttles and runabouts.
+It is like a self-contained city in space.

 This city contains long term residence for colony members intended to extreme long term transport, as well as accomodation for crew of all components of the Atlas class.[^city]